circleupx/circleupx.github.io/content/post/2023/using-autofixture/index.md

 }
 ```

-The code above will lead to an exception being thrown, instead, use the customize API again to assign a value to the nested property, create the fixture, then use the customize API again on the property of the parent object, and use the fixture as the value.
+The code above will lead to an exception being thrown, instead, use the customize API again to assign a value to the nested property, create the fixture, then use the customize API again on the property of the parent object, and use the created fixture as the value.

 ```c#
 public void UnitTestingExample()